 Unions should be subjected to the same transparency and standards that businesses are.

-The Senate should pass these Bills without delay so that we can begin to get the enterprise agreement system back on track.
+The Senate should pass these Bills without delay so that we can begin to get the important enterprise agreement system back on track.

 Australia is in a global competition, yet we make every race a steeple chase.

-Here’s some examples:
+Here are some examples:

-We agree projects need rigorous and stringent environmental assessment, but we need to question whether the current system is working for all Australians.
+But you do have to question whether the current system is working for all Australians.

-We propose removing appeal rights for non-impacted third parties under the EPBC Act to speed up major project approvals.
+We propose removing appeal rights for non-impacted third parties under the EPBC Act to speed up major approvals.

 You can’t import sufficient quantities of chemicals to make ongoing research commercially viable with administrative and verification costs continuing to be prohibitive.